Aging and Disability Resource Center: You’ve Come to the Right Place

 Who can use the services provided through ADRC?

-ADRC serves as a resource and referral program for seniors, disabled individuals and caregivers.
+ADRC serves as a resource and referral program for seniors, people with disabilities and caregivers.
 Anyone in need of information for a loved one can call ADRC.

 How old do you have to be to receive services through ADRC?